gaspardousson/braid/README.md

 # Braid

-Braid est un module OCaml implémentant l'algorithme de retournement qui résout le problème du mot dans le cadre du groupe des tresses.
+Braid is an OCaml module implementing the reversing algorithm on braids groups to solve the word problem.

-### Contenu
+### Content

-* `braid.pdf` : Document résumant les bases de la théorie mathématique des tresses et explicitant le principe de l'algorithme de retournement, accompagné d'une étude expérimentale de sa complexité.
+* `braid.ml` : The complete module.

-* `module` : Ensemble du code du module avec son interface.
+* `braid.pdf` : A brief secondary document in French explaining math behind braids and studying the algorithm and its complexity.

-### Utilisation
+### Import

-Le module peut être utilisé en étant appelé avec `#use braid.ml` puis `open Braid;;`.
-Son installation via `opam` n'a pas encore été configurée.
+The module can be called using `#use braid.ml` and `open Braid;;`.